Hope Hisey: Personal life

-Hisey excelled academically at the University of Arizona, graduating summa cum laude with a 4.0 grade point average (GPA) and being named Pac-12 Women's Soccer Scholar-Athlete of the Year in 2023.
+Hisey is the daughter of Jason Hisey and Faith Trippett, both of whom graduated from the University of Arizona.
+Her father played minor league baseball as a pitcher and was formerly the head baseball coach at Pima Community College.
+Hisey excelled academically at the University of Arizona, graduating summa cum laude with a 4.0 grade point average (GPA) and being named the Pac-12 Women's Soccer Scholar-Athlete of the Year in 2023.